 Mexico's America Movil closes sale of TracFone Wireless to Verizon

-MEXICO CITY, Nov 23 (Reuters) - Mexican telecoms giant America Movil AMXL.MX successfully completed the sale of 100% of its TracFone wireless unit to Verizon Communications Inc. VZ.N , the company said Tuesday.
+MEXICO CITY, Nov 23 (Reuters) - Mexico's America Movil AMXL.MXclosed the sale of its TracFone wireless unit to Verizon Communications Inc. VZ.N , the telecoms company said Tuesday, in a deal that was subject to regulatory scrutiny in the United States.

-America Movil received over $3.6 billion in cash from the sale of TracFone, the company said in a statement filed to the Mexican stock exchange.
+America Movil, controlled by the family of Mexican billionaire Carlos Slim, received more than $3.6 billion in cash from the sale of pre-paid mobile phone provider TracFone and nearly 57.6 million shares of Verizon, the company said in a statement filed to the Mexican stock exchange.

+Verizon must pay an additional amount of up to $650 million in cash within two years, subject to TracFone meeting certain operation goals, America Movil said.

+The U.S. Federal Communications Commission on Monday approved Verizon's acquisition of TracFone with conditions to protect low-income consumers.

 (Reporting by Cassandra Garrison)